bonavadeur/ikukantai/README.md

 ## 1. Motivation

 By default, **Kubernetes** and **Knative** uses "Evenly Load Balance Algorithms" in order to routing traffic to Pods/Functions.
 This mechanism is effective in a stable and homogeneous computing environment (like Cloud Computing).
-It should be noted that, "Evenly Load Balance Algorithms" in Kubernetes and Knative works with difference technology*, but the results are the same.​
+It should be noted that, "Evenly Load Balance Algorithms" in Kubernetes and Knative works with difference technology, but the results are the same.​

-If we want to use Kubernetes and Knative in Edge-Cloud, we need a more intelligent routing mechanism which take care of network latency between node, and resources in each node, and .etc.
+In order to help Kubernetes and Knative operating better in Distributed System like Edge-Cloud, we developed a more intelligent routing mechanism which take care of network latency between node, and resources in each node, and .etc.

-Many related works work in deploying Knative in Edge-Cloud, but all of them are not unified-system approach.
-They don’t show the latency exitsts in Knative internally.
+Many related works work in deploying Knative in Edge-Cloud, but they are not unified-system approaches.
+They don’t show the latency exists in Knative internally.

-We propose an approach which improves Knative from inside.
-It is a Unified Serverless System for Distributed System.
-It is ikukantai (行く艦隊 - the iku Fleet - Hạm đội ikư - translated from Japanese).
+In this project, we propose an approach that improves Knative from the inside.
+It is a Unified Serverless System for Distributed Systems.
+It is `ikukantai` (行く艦隊 - The iku Fleet - Hạm Đội ikư - translated from Japanese).

 ## 2. Architecture